adelialiew/PortfolioProjects/Superstore/README.md

 Shipping Delays Dashboard: Illustrates shipping delay trends across ship modes, average delay comparisons, and variability in shipping performance.

-You can view the full dashboards [here] (https://public.tableau.com/app/profile/adelia.liew/vizzes).
+You can view the full dashboards [here](https://public.tableau.com/app/profile/adelia.liew/vizzes).

 These visualizations are designed to expand on the insights uncovered through SQL, creating a full journey from data preparation to storytelling and business decision support.